-These changes in the mouth caused by nicotine gum can be painful, and discourage the user from seeking out professional dental treatment and exams.
+These changes in the mouth caused by nicotine gum can be painful, discouraging the user from seeking professional dental treatment and exams.

 And sometimes, there will be no pain, and issues arising from nicotine gum use may not be caught for a long time.
 It is so important to do self-checks with a bright light at home to look for any changes in tissue appearance or any lesions that don’t heal within 2-3 weeks.

 The biggest piece of advice that I can give anyone is to see a dental professional regularly.
-And by regularly, I mean have an exam by a dentist at least once a year, and dental cleanings at least twice a year.
+And by regularly, I mean having an exam by a dentist at least once a year and dental cleanings at least twice a year.

-If you have gum disease (gingivitis and/or periodontitis), it may be recommended to you to have your teeth cleaned every 3-4 months.
+If you have gum disease (gingivitis and/or periodontitis), it may be recommended that you have your teeth cleaned every 3-4 months.
 Your dental professional will assess your oral health and come up with a personalized dental treatment plan that is best for you!

 Does Nicorette gum cause tooth decay?